aws/karpenter-provider-aws/website/content/en/preview/upgrading/upgrade-guide.md

       --set controller.resources.limits.memory=1Gi \
       --wait
     ```

+   {{% alert title="Note" color="warning" %}}
+   Karpenter has deprecated and moved a number of Helm values as part of the v1beta1 release.
+Ensure that you upgrade to the newer version of these helm values during your migration to v1beta1.
+You can find detail for all the settings that were moved in the [v1beta1 Upgrade Reference]({{<ref "v1beta1-reference#helm-values" >}}).
+   {{% /alert %}}

 7. Convert each AWSNodeTemplate to an EC2NodeClass.
 To convert your v1alpha Karpenter manifests to v1beta1, you can either manually apply changes to API components or use the [Karpenter conversion tool](https://github.com/aws/karpenter/tree/main/tools/karpenter-convert).
    See the [AWSNodeTemplate to EC2NodeClass]({{< relref "v1beta1-reference#awsnodetemplate-to-ec2nodeclass" >}}) section of the Karpenter Upgrade Reference for details on how to update to Karpenter AWSNodeTemplate objects.
 Here is an example of how to use the `karpenter-convert` CLI to convert an AWSNodeTemplate file to a EC2NodeClass file: